 2. You are still testing too soon

 In order for a home pregnancy test to detect the life growing inside you, a number of days must have passed since ovulation.
 Technically, your pregnancy starts at that point, not when you conceive.
-Sometimes, we ovulate later than usual, so if this is the case, your period isn’t even “late” yet (source).
+Sometimes, we ovulate later than usual, due to overtraining in your fitness program or increased stress.
+So if this is the case, your period isn’t even “late” yet (source).

 3. Your test was faulty